Hamilton (2020 film): MPA rating and censorship

 Hamilton received a PG-13 rating by the MPA for "language and some suggestive material".
 Two instances of the expletive "fuck" were censored to avoid an R rating; a third, partially unfinished one used in "Say No to This" is retained, making it the first film released by Walt Disney Pictures to feature the expletive.
 A fourth expletive, "motherfucker", used in "The Adams Administration" is also kept in, but is intentionally bleeped for comedic effect as part of the show and its cast album.

 Theatrical release

 On August 6, 2025, Disney announced that the film would finally be released in theaters in the United States and Canada on September 5, 2025 to celebrate the musical's tenth anniversary.
 This release includes new "Reuniting the Revolution" interviews with the original cast and creators.
-Further, it will also be released in the United Kingdom and Ireland on September 26, and Australia and New Zealand on November 13.
+Further, it was also released in the United Kingdom and Ireland on September 26, and Australia and New Zealand on November 13.

+Home media release

+A physical media release of the film was originally planned for a 2022 release.
+Walt Disney Studios Home Entertainment released the film on Blu-ray Disc and Ultra HD Blu-ray on June 16, 2026.
+The releases included a sing-along version of the film and two featurettes.
+The Ultra HD Blu-ray release included art cards, sheet music for "Alexander Hamilton", and a fabric poster.